0santisimo0/Pizzason_App/README.md

 The project consists in the realization of a "Virtual Waiter" for a pizza restaurant, for which the following main objectives are had: to have a Splash Screen with the name of the restaurant when starting the program, to have the menu of pizzas, to have discounts for combos, to be able to buy extra products only after having bought a pizza before, to be able to modify the order after completing the order.
-The project was built on Java 17 along with tools like IntelliJ and GitLab using the Branching model for the workflow.
+The project was built on Java 17 along with tools like IntelliJ, GitLab and GitHub using the Branching model for the workflow.

 ## Process

 The designated project in the matter of Software Development was started on Wednesday, June 22 with the "Sprint Planning" from which the Product Backlog comes out with the tasks to be carried out during the only "Sprint" that will be held.
-The respective roles are distributed: Victor Chavez Cartagena (Product Owner), Fabian Romero (Scrum Master) Jefersson Coronel, Jhael Arce, Santiago Caballero and Leonardo Herrera (Development Team).
 On Saturday, June 25, the development of the project begins taking the first user stories as tasks to be done.
 Each day the respective daily meetings were held reviewing the progress of each developer.
 On Monday, July 4, the last merge is made to the main branch to end the project.

 ## Usage